slatedocs/slate/source/includes/markdown/_15-quick-start.html.md

 In this guide, we will build a simple triage bot that will assign tasks.
 This is a common Asana use case with support inboxes or request projects.
 </span>

-If you want to skip ahead and see the code for the triage bot, it’s on Github in the Javascript folder of our [devrel-examples repo](https://github.com/Asana/devrel-examples).
+If you want to skip ahead and see the code for the triage bot, it’s on GitHub in the JavaScript folder of our [devrel-examples repo](https://github.com/Asana/devrel-examples).

 For this guide, let’s suppose a design team has a requests project where people from the marketing team fill out an [Asana form](https://asana.com/guide/help/premium/forms) to request graphics from the design team.
 The form creates a task in the design requests project that needs to be assigned to a designer.